 2.1 Early Identification and Single Agency Assessments

 Assessment during the antenatal period requires specific skills and knowledge.
 It is vital that professionals are aware of indicators that may suggest a child could be at risk of harm either before or following birth, or that the family will require a high level of support in order to parent the child or other children in the family safely and to promote their welfare.
 Consideration should be given to the parenting capacity required to address any additional need for the child identified by antenatal diagnosis of conditions.

-Pregnancy in a Young Person under the Age of 18 years
+2.2 Pregnancy in a Young Person under the Age of 19 years

-The young age of a parent should not automatically be seen as an indicator of risk.
+The young age of a parent should be considered but not automatically be seen as an indicator of risk.
 The age and maturity of the parents need to be taken into consideration when identifying risk.
-However, there are occasions when the young person themselves have needs which require assessment under child in need or child protection procedures.
+However, there are occasions when the young person themselves has needs which require assessment under child in need or child protection procedures.
 In this situation both prospective parents should be assessed and any on-going issues that relate to the young person rather than the baby should be seen as part of individual but parallel planning.
-When completing an assessment involving a young person under the age of 18 (the mother or father of the child, or partner of mother or father), professionals should ensure that they have an open and honest conversation with the young person and seek consent to include all available information from previous records, e.g. Child Health Records, GP records and other sources.
+When completing an assessment involving a young person under the age of 19 (the mother or father of the child, or partner of mother or father), professionals should ensure that they have an open and honest conversation with the young person and seek consent to include all available information from previous records, e.g. Child Health Records, GP records and other sources.

 2.3 Pregnancy in a Young Person under the Age of 16 years